 Evans can be used effectively to cool these high-temperature components because its resistance to boiling can allow greater heat transfer.
 However, the plumbing to these accessories is often relatively small, and can hinder circulation with the greater-viscosity fluid.
 Observed coolant temperature may increase due to the lower specific-heat of the waterless coolant, plus the non-optimized flow characteristics.
 Control of component temperature and system pressure and stress can still be improved.
 Further, if a system is optimized for the properties of waterless coolant, excellent efficiency and very comfortable "operating temps" can be realized without approaching the failure point of the coolant.

 Will waterless coolant work in my Intercooler?

-Air-to-Liquid Intercoolers act like a "backwards radiator", absorbing heat from the compressed air into the coolant.
+Air-to-liquid intercoolers act like a "backwards radiator," absorbing heat from the compressed air into the coolant.
 From a heat transfer standpoint, liquid water is best.
-Intercoolers typically do not see water temps above boiling point, so the benefit of waterless coolant for stabilizing or lowering the temp. is less evident than in the engine radiator.
-Where corrosion is a concern Evans offers long term protection but will not necessarily show an improvement in intake-air temperature.
+Intercoolers typically do not see water temps above boiling point, so the benefit of waterless coolant for stabilizing or lowering the temperature is less evident than in the engine radiator.
+Where corrosion is a concern, Evans offers long-term protection but will not necessarily show an improvement in intake-air temperature.

 What radiator type is best to use with Evans?